Our strategic priorities

 We are more likely to take action if an investor’s conduct is serious.
 Examples of serious breaches include:

-• deliberately or recklessly breaking the rules
+• negligently, intentionally or recklessly breaking the rules as opposed to unintentionally or accidentally

 • providing us with inaccurate or incomplete information

-• repeatedly breaching or showing ongoing disregard for the rules
+• repeatedly breaching or showing ongoing disregard for the rules (a pattern/history of non-compliance)

 • being uncooperative.